bensoer/notslackbot/README.md

     }
 }
 ```
-The command is what changes what is done in each of your calls.
+The `command` tag in the `head` section is the command value for what you want to do in this request.
 The available commands are:
-* add - add a reaction by passing a request keyword and the valid response
+* add - adds a request and response trigger to the DB
-* delete - delete a reaction by passing the request and response value
+* delete - deletes a request and response trigger from the DB
 * listAll - list all of the request and response reactions stored in the DB

+###add
+To add a request and response set the `command` value to `add` and then pass a `request` with the trigger word and a `response` with
+the desired response in the `data` section
+###delete
+To delete a request and response set the `command` value to `delete` and then in the `data` object set the `request` and `response` values to the
+values of the request and response you are wanting to delete.
+Note you may need to use the listAll command to view all previously set requests and responses
+###listAll
+listAll is a helper command to view all set requests and responses.
+Simply set the `command` value to `listAll` and pass an empty `data` object in the
+POST and all the set values will be returned

 Additionaly you can add multiple reactions to the same request.
 Simply `add` a response with the same request value
 and a random value will be selected when you trigger a reaction